MEET OUR TEAM

-In 2018, Raphael joined the IMPACT team as a paralegal worker and since then has been helping several communities in Samburu County to complete land registration procedures as stipulated in the Community Land Act of 2016.
-On behalf of IMPACT, he coordinates with Samburu County officials and community leaders in matters concerning community land.
-He currently works with the Tinga B and Loosuk B group ranches, in Samburu West Sub-county.
+In 2018, he joined the IMPACT as a paralegal worker to help communities in Samburu County complete their land registration procedures as stipulated in the Community Land Act, 2016.
+He coordinates with Samburu County officials and community leaders in matters concerning community land.

 Raphael believes in strengthening Indigenous communities and setting them on a path towards self-reliance through capacity-building initiatives.
 Using a modern approach, he seeks to facilitate transformative change within Indigenous communities by ensuring that their voices are heard, recognized and respected.

 James Matunge is a pastoral field school teacher by profession.
 He is passionate about dedicating his knowledge and time to initiate and influence community development initiatives geared towards protecting the livelihoods of Indigenous Peoples.
 James is currently the chairperson of Laikipia North Huduma Sacco and a board member of Loata Sand Dealers.

 He joined IMPACT in February 2020 as a paralegal worker serving under the Kurikuri Group ranch, Laikipia North Sub-county.
 James holds a diploma in Theology from Mount Kenya Bible College.